> Frequently Asked Questions

 You can reach out anytime via our contact page.
 We welcome your questions and feedback to continually improve String Catalog.

-We offer a one-time free localization pass that lets you add a new language to your project to try the service.
+Start with one free language on a project to evaluate the workflow.
 After that, a subscription is required to continue using String Catalog.

 Yes.
 Team collaboration is supported on the Pro plan and above, allowing multiple users to contribute and manage localization projects together.

-While we don't support full CI/CD integration yet, you can enable our GitHub App to automatically track string changes, localize them, and open pull requests for safe review—streamlining your workflow.
+While we don't offer a full CI/CD integration yet, you can connect GitHub, GitLab, or Bitbucket so String Catalog can automatically track string changes, localize them, and prepare reviewable updates for your team.

 Yes.
-In addition to automated GitHub pull requests, you can download localized files in all supported formats directly from your dashboard.
+In addition to repository-based reviewable updates, you can download localized files directly from your dashboard.

 We use advanced AI models and custom prompts tailored to app localization to deliver high-quality, context-aware translations.